Chinese ambassador summoned by Foreign Office over Jimmy Lai verdict

 She said she feared that any prison term would effectively be a life sentence for the 78-year-old.

-It came as Mr Lai’s son, Sebastien, said the result showed the UK Government needed to do more and “put action behind words”.
+It came as Mr Lai’s son, Sebastien, who appeared in the Commons gallery, said the result showed the UK Government needed to do more and “put action behind words”.

 He said the Government should make his father’s release a precondition for closer UK-China relations.